KRISTINESTAD ARTISTS' RESIDENCY

-Having said that, we also encourage collaboration with the local community, such as the local art association or schools.
-Fancy giving a workshop for local children?
+Having said that, we also encourage collaboration with the local community, such as the local art associations or - in August, schools.
+Fancy doing a performance or installation in public space?
+A workshop for children?
 You can also collaborate with young people, unemployed people, people with special needs or local associations in various fields.

 All Finnish children are taught textile craft and woodwork at primary school, and there is a strong DIY culture.
 Knitting, weaving, sewing and other textile crafts are widely practised.
 Home made striped 'rag rugs' still cover floors in most homes.
 The villages around Kristinestad are known for their folk costumes which were everyday attire as late as the 1940's.
 There is a local crafts centre (Hemslöjdsgården), but sadly, there are few professional full-time craftspeople in the area.

 Wood as a material is ever-present.
 The rustic log-structure buildings dating from four centuries will let you travel in time.
 They are known for being conducive to sleep and you will, of course, be staying in one.
 The town is not uniformly pretty: you will find some beautiful, carefully restored houses, while others are in a state of decay.
 Access to basic woodworking facilities can be arranged.